 There’s a sense of trepidation that some people get when actually crafting their personal or professional philosophies.
-Taking a course like the 150-hour, graduate-level and university-affiliated IDELTOnline™ can help you immensely, as you will get feedback from an instructor about the writing process and your final statement.
+Taking an online TEFL course like the 150-hour, graduate-level and university-affiliated IDELTOnline™ can help you immensely, as you will get feedback from an instructor about the writing process and your final statement.

 If you want to go ahead and get started with your ESL teaching philosophy statement, you can follow these steps:

 1. What are your academic goals for teaching English?
 Where does your class fit in on the path that your students will take toward fluency in English?

 2. What is your philosophy about classroom management?
 What types of communication will you encourage in your classroom?